Personal Pages

 Ongoing:

-1. Open-Set Recognition with Continual Learning for Plant Species Recognition
+1. Open-Set Plant Species Recognition with Continual Learning

-3. Biodiversity and Forestry Portal for Borneo Island
+3. An Integrated Biodiversity and Forestry Portal for Borneo

 Ongoing: